On sofic approximations of Property (T) groups: Abstract

 \section{Abstract}

-We prove Bowen's conjecture that every sequence of finite graphs that locally converges to the Cayley graph of a countably infinite group with Kazhdan Property (T) is essentially a vertex-disjoint union of expander graphs.
+We prove Bowen's conjecture that every sofic approximation of a countable group with Kazhdan Property (T) is essentially a vertex-disjoint union of expander graphs.
 We characterize graph sequences that are essentially a vertex-disjoint union of expander graphs in terms of the Markov operator.
-We show that a sequence of $2$-dimensional complexes that locally converges to the Cayley complex of a finitely presented Property (T) group is not $1$-hyperfinite: This gives an alternative to the construction of Freedman and Hastings.